matthiasportius/Python-Notes/README.md

 5. Point `x` to the new `PyObject`
 6. Increase the reference count of the `PyObject`by 1

+Whereas in C `int x = 1` would do:
+1. Allocate enough memory for an integer
+2. Assign the value `1` to that memory location
+3. Indicate that x points to `1`

-So `x` is only a *name* pointing to the "real" object with type, value and refcount.
+So in Python, `x` is only a *name* pointing to the "real" object with type, value and refcount.
 That means `x` does not directly "own" any memory adress like a variable in C.
 The PyObject does.

-So what happens when I re-assign the variable `x = 3` is:
+So what happens when I re-assign the variable `x = 3` in Python is:
 1. Create a new PyObject
 2. Set the type of the `PyObject` to integer
 3. Set the value of the `PyObject` to `3`